 Because your balance is subject to interest and a monthly late payment penalty, it is in your best interest to pay in full as soon as you can to minimize the additional charges.
-Penalties are also assessed for failure to file a tax return so you should file immediately even if you cannot pay your balance in full.
+Penalties are also assessed for failure to file a tax return, so you should file timely even if you cannot pay your balance in full.

 There are many ways to pay an outstanding federal income tax liability.
 You may pay by check or money order, made payable to "United States Treasury."

 For detailed information on paying your taxes by credit or debit card, or other electronic payment, go to http://www.irs.gov/uac/Electronic-Payment-Options-Home-Page, or call the IRS at 800-829-1040.

 If you cannot pay in full, you should pay as much as possible to reduce the accrual of interest on your account.
 Please refer to Topic 158 for information needed to ensure that your payment is credited properly.

 You should consider financing the full payment of your tax liability through loans, such as a home equity loan from a financial institution or a credit card.
 The interest rate and any applicable fees charged by a bank or credit card company are usually lower than the combination of interest and penalties imposed by the Internal Revenue Code.
 If you cannot pay in full immediately, the IRS offers additional time, up to 120 days, to pay in full.
 No fee will be charged for entering this type of arrangement, however, interest and any applicable penalties will continue to accrue until the liability is paid in full.
 For information on the additional time up to 120 days, call the IRS at 800-829-1040 (individuals) or 800-829-4933 (businesses).

 An installment agreement allows you to make a series of monthly payments over time.
 The IRS offers various options for making monthly payments, such as:

 - Payroll deduction from your employer;